johanberntsson/ozmoo/documentation/manual/manual.md

 # Targets

-While Ozmoo was written for the Commodore 64, it is possible to target other similar computers. make.rb takes a -t:target argument to enable such future extensions, and currently supports these platforms:
+Ozmoo was originally written for the Commodore 64, but has been adapted for some other computers as well. make.rb takes a -t:target argument to build for other computers, and currently supports these platforms:

 | Target | Comment |
 | -- | ---- |